 Pick the fruits when they are bright red all over.
 Strawberries ripen fast, so try and check every day.
 You don’t want to miss the best ones!

-The hottest part of the day is best time to harvest strawberries, as the flavour much stronger when the fruits are warm.
+The hottest part of the day is the best time to harvest strawberries, as the flavour much stronger when the fruits are warm.

 Strawberries really do taste incredible straight from the plant, so eat your pickings as soon as you can.
 I love nothing more than grabbing a handful after dinner for a quickfire dessert.